raider-500/flappy-deluxe/README.md

 Tkinter is included with most standard Python installations.

-No external Python packages are required.
+No Pygame installation is required.

-Installation

-Clone the repository:
+1. Clone the repository
 git clone https://github.com/YOUR_USERNAME/flappy-bird-deluxe.git

-Navigate to the project directory:
+Then enter the directory:

 cd flappy-bird-deluxe

-Run the game:
+2. Run the game
 python flappybird.py

-Windows

-On Windows systems with the Python launcher installed:
+On Windows, you can also use:

 py flappybird.py

-Controls
-Input	Action
-Space	Flap
-Left Mouse Button	Flap
-P	Pause / Resume
-Esc	Pause / Resume
-R	Restart after game over
-Left Arrow	Previous sky theme
-Right Arrow	Next sky theme
-A	Decrease difficulty
-D	Increase difficulty
+That's it!

-Project Structure
+📁 Project Structure
 flappy-bird-deluxe/
 │
 ├── flappybird.py
 ├── README.md
 ├── LICENSE
+│
 └── screenshots/
     ├── menu.png
     ├── gameplay.png